Home English | Deutsch | Español

 1. Doubled Part Output

 Instead of increasing the mold size by adding more cavities, a stack mold maintains mold size and machine size by adding a second layer of cavities parallel to the first layer.
-The fill, pack and cooling time remain the same for a stack mold and only the mold open and mold close time will add to the cycle time.
+The fill, pack and cooling time remain the same for a stack mold and only the mold open and mold close time will add slightly to the cycle time.

 2. Reduced Part Price .